Design, Fabrication, and Validation.

 Who we are

-Our consortium includes four major European RTOs: CEA-Leti, imec, Fraunhofer, and VTT.
-We will build on our advanced 300mm fabrication, design, and test facilities in a coordinated and complementary fashion to create a new multi-hub Test and Experimentation Facility for edge AI Hardware.
+Our consortium brings together four leading European Research and Technology Organizations (RTOs): CEA-LetiimecFraunhofer, and VTT.
+Together, and in a coordinated and complementary fashion, we strengthen our advanced 300 mm fabrication, design, and test facilities to create a new multi-hub Test and Experimentation Facility for Edge AI Hardware.

 What do we offer?